Azure/Mission-Critical/docs/design-methodology/Deployment-Testing.md

 - Use Azure Key Vault to store all application secrets.

 - Azure Key Vault instances should be deployed as part of a regional stamp to mitigate the potential impact of a failure to a single deployment stamp.
-  - AlwaysOn 'global' resources, such as Front Door (for certificate storage, if required), should leverage a separate Azure Key Vault instance dedicated to global resources, rather than using one of the regional Key Vault instances.
+  - Azure Mission-Critical 'global' resources, such as Front Door (for certificate storage, if required), should leverage a separate Azure Key Vault instance dedicated to global resources, rather than using one of the regional Key Vault instances.

 - Use Managed identities instead of service principals to access Key Vault whenever possible.